-The Privatization Program was launched in 2018, seeking to identify government assets and services that can be privatized in a number of sectors, develop the privatization system and mechanisms, define partnership frameworks between the public and private sectors to enhance the quality and efficiency of public services, and support contribution to economic development.
+The Privatization Program was launched in 2018.
+It seeks to identify government assets and services that can be privatized in a number of sectors, develop the privatization system and its mechanisms, define public and private sector partnership frameworks to enhance the quality and efficiency of public services, and support contributions to economic development.

-In the previous stage, the program succeeded in developing general frameworks for the privatization system through the enactment of the privatization law and the establishment of the National Center for Privatization, which aims to regulate the procedures related to the projects of this system and to enhance the participation of the private sector in accordance with regulatory procedures in a transparent and fair manner.
-It also aims to ensure the integrity of procedures related to contracts to provide an attractive regulatory and investment environment that stimulates the private sector to invest in the short and long term.
+In the previous stage, the program succeeded in developing general frameworks for the privatization system through the enactment of the privatization law and the establishment of the National Center for Privatization.
+The Center aims to regulate the system project procedures and to enhance the participation of the private sector in a transparent and fair manner.
+It also aims to ensure the integrity of procedures related to contracts to provide an attractive regulatory and investment environment that stimulates private sector investment in the short and long term.
 The program also contributed to activating the sectors’ supervisory committees.

-In the next stage, the program will focus its efforts on continuing the building of the aforementioned enablers and intensifying work to enhance the role of the private sector in providing services, maximizing the value gained from government assets, and raising the efficiency of spending.
-Moreover, sector privatization strategies will be developed in 16 sectors, including transport, health, education, municipal affairs, and others, which will enable refocusing government efforts on legislative and regulatory roles.
+In the next stage, the program will focus its efforts on continuing to build the aforementioned enablers and intensify work to enhance the role of the private sector in providing services, maximizing the value gained from government assets, and raising the efficiency of spending.
+Moreover, sector privatization strategies will be developed in 16 sectors, including transport, health, education, municipal affairs, and others.
+This will enable government efforts to focus on legislative and regulatory issues.